natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 sep
 ~~~

-The sep parameter controls which separator will be used between elements.
+Parameter **sep** controls which separator will be used between elements.

-By default, the space is used:
+By default, space is used:

 .. code:: python